Oceania National Olympic Committees

-The Oceania National Olympic Committees (ONOC) is an international organization that congregates the 17 National Olympic Committees (NOCs) of Oceania.
+The Oceania National Olympic Committees (ONOC) is an international organization which represents the current 17 National Olympic Committees of Oceania.

-It often assembles with other continental NOCs in the form of the Association of National Olympic Committees (ANOC).
+It is affiliated with the International Olympic Committee and its affiliated bodies, including the Association of National Olympic Committees, and serves as the continental association of Oceania.

+Together with the Pacific Games Council, the ONOC organises the quadrennial Pacific Games, held since 1963.

 Member associations

 In the following table, the year in which the NOC was recognized by the International Olympic Committee (IOC) is also given if it is different from the year in which the NOC was created.